jo-hoe/whatsapp-reminder/README.md

 # Email configuration (go-mail-service)
 email:
   serviceUrl: "http://localhost:80"  # URL of the go-mail-service
+  # Optional: originAddress and originName (if not set, mail server defaults will be used)
-  originAddress: "your_email@example.com"
+  # originAddress: "your_email@example.com"
-  originName: "Your Name"
+  # originName: "Your Name"

 # Scheduling configuration (container only)
 schedule: